dmbdesignpdx/grouped-svg-sprite/README.md

 </svg>
 ```

 The groups `#square`, `#circle`, and `#triangle` contain what we want to be our icons.
-If you're familiar with inline svg sprites, this will look similar: instead of using the `<symbol>`, we'll be using the good ol' fashioned `<g>`.
+If you're already familiar with Inline SVG Sprites, this will look very similar: instead of using `<symbol>`, we'll be using the good ol' fashioned `<g>`.

 The first step is to set those groups to `display: none`.
-The following are a couple of ways to this.
+The following are just a couple of ways to do this.

-Presentation Attributes:
+Using presentation attributes:
 ```xml
 ...